k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

     - Provide K2view with the cluster's TLS/HTTPS certificate.
   - Azure
     - Provide K2view with the cluster's TLS/HTTPS certificate.
-    - Recommended: Have AKS on a single AZ (Azure does not support having persistent volumes cross AZ, which can affect the user experience when K8s revives or moves his namespace).
+    - Recommended: Have AKS on a single AZ (Azure does not support having persistent volumes across AZ, which can affect the user experience when K8s revives or moves his namespace).

 ### Persistent Volumes and Storage Classes